Homeostatic Adaptation of Optimal Population Codes under Metabolic Stress: Biophysical Simulation

 \subsection{Noise-energy optimality}

-Using the noise $\sigma_{F}^2$ and energy $\epsilon_{total}$ associated with each cell state $(v_{rest},g_{leak},\kappa)$, we assert two hypotheses in turn to predict biophysical and information theoretic changes under metabolic stress, sketched in Fig. \ref{fig:process_flow}c and illustrated in detail in Fig. \ref{fig:simulation_results}.
-First, we assert a strict homeostasis constraint to extract cell parameters corresponding to constant mean firing probability (white plane in Fig. \ref{fig:simulation_results}a) and extract the corresponding energy costs (Fig. \ref{fig:simulation_results}b, energy costs across the extracted plane shown in d).
-We note in Fig. \ref{fig:simulation_results}c that firing rate variance saturates and then drops as $g_{syn}$ increases, as the probability of firing approaches 1.
-The variance is quadratic in mean firing probability, consistent with a Bernoulli distribution, but scaled by a factor that grows under increased metabolic stress.
+Using the noise $\sigma_{F}^2$ and energy $\epsilon_{total}$ associated with each cell state $(v_{rest},g_{leak},\kappa)$, we assert two hypotheses in turn to predict biophysical and information theoretic changes under metabolic stress, see Fig. \ref{fig:simulation_results}.
+First, we assert a strict homeostasis constraint to extract cell parameters corresponding to constant mean spike count (white plane in Fig. \ref{fig:simulation_results}a) and extract the corresponding energy costs (Fig. \ref{fig:simulation_results}b, energy costs across the extracted plane shown in d).
+We note in Fig. \ref{fig:simulation_results}c that firing count variance saturates and then drops as $g_{syn}$ increases, as the probability of firing approaches 1.
+The variance is quadratic in mean spike count, consistent with a Bernoulli distribution, but scaled by a factor that grows under increased metabolic stress.
 Specifically, we fit the scale of the firing variance parabola for the dispersion $ \eta_{\kappa}$:

 \cref{fig:simulation_results}e illustrates this fitting for a single ($v_{rest},g_{leak}$) state.
-Although we fit the $\eta_\kappa$ based on firing probability (i.e., single spikes), it can be generalized to spike trains (see \cref{subsec: spike train statistics}).
+Although we fit the $\eta_\kappa$ based on mean and variance of spike count under single spikes, it can be generalized to spike trains (see \cref{subsec: spike train statistics}).

 We then assert our second assumption: that the cell will adapt so that for every energy budget, noise will be minimized.
 Fig. \ref{fig:simulation_results}f shows a heatmap of $\eta_\kappa$ associated with each cell state, with white lines indicating level sets of energy cost.
 Along each constant-energy line, the lowest noise point lies on the orange curve, which describes an optimal decay path through the cell parameter space.
 Specifically, this path is the solution of the following constrained optimization problem: